FunkyKokiJony/deep_learning_model_zoo/.github/PULL_REQUEST_TEMPLATE.md

 Fixes #
-Changes proposed i this pull requrest:
+Changes proposed in this pull request:
 -
 -
 -